The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: The Kervaire--Milnor invariant

 \begin{definition} A $\pi_1$-trivial generically immersed surface $F\colon \Sigma\looparrowright M$ is said to be \emph{$\RPT$-characteristic} if it intersects every generically immersed $\RPT$ in general position in an even number of points i.e.\ if the element of $\pi_2(M)$ determined by $F$ via the Hurewicz isomorphism $H_2(M;\Z\pi) \cong \pi_2(M)$ is $\RPT$-characteristic. \end{definition}

 A $\pi_1$-trivial $\RPT$-characteristic generically immersed surface $F$ has a self-intersection number $\mu(F) \in \Z\pi/\{g \sim g^{-1} \mid g \in \pi\}$ defined as follows.
-Add local kinks to $F$ until its normal bundle is trivial; this is possible since $F$ is $S^2$-characteristic by \cref{lem:R-char-implies-s-char}.
+Change $F$ by cusp homotopies such that its normal bundle is trivial; this is possible since $F$ is $S^2$-characteristic by \cref{lem:R-char-implies-s-char}.
 Now count self-intersection points of the generically immersed surface with group elements and sign.
 We use $\pi_1$-triviality to see that the associated group elements do not depend on the choice of double point loop on $F$ used to compute it.